 The casserole makes a fantastic dinner with a Caesar salad or spring greens.
 Toast some garlic bread or biscuits to go with the meal and enjoy!

 Click Play to See This Chicken, Cheese, and Penne Pasta Bake Recipe Come Together

 1 tablespoon extra virgin olive oil

-- 1 to 1 1/2 pounds chicken breast (boneless, cut into small cubes)
+1 1/2 pounds boneless, skinless chicken breasts, cut into small cubes

 6 to 8 ounces mushrooms, sliced